Kevin had Captained the Under Twelve team to victory. Football was the centre of his being. He selected Kingston College which had a celebrated team.

 Kevin was depressed.
 His mother was not.
 Although she was proud of his football skills, she wanted him to be 'something'.
 She wanted him to get good grades and enter University.

-The Coach's abuse and discouragement coupled with his mother's desires for his academic success, coagulated in Kevin deciding to walk away from the team.
+The Coach's abuse and discouragement coupled with his mother's desires for his academic success, coagulated.
+Kevin decided to walk away from the team.

 Kevin did not want to play for K.C.
 He was focused on his studies and was playing for an Under - 16 local team.